binchenX/understand_container/docs/ch4.md

 ## Capability

-To get a sense of what capability is: Using the default `config.json` generated from runc spec, you are not allowed to set the hostname, even being root.
+To understand what capabilities are: Using the default `config.json` generated from `runc spec`, you are not allowed to set the hostname, even as root.

 ```
 $ sudo runc run xyxy67